 C1) The PDU Session establishment authentication/authorization as described in TS 23.502 [6] clause 4.3.2.3 is triggered by the SMF during PDU Session establishment with the DCS based on the DCS identity sent from the UE to the SMF in step C.

 NOTE 5: Whether step B1 is required, in addition to step C1 needs to be determined by SA WG3.

+NOTE 5a: Step C1 is mandatory if step B2 is performed.
+As part of step C1 mutual authentication between UE and DCS is performed.

 D1) The UE discovers the Provisioning Server using the stored PS identity.